GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
-> ~ *John Carmack*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts